 - Disciplinary Action

-The University requires all work for the PhD to be completed within ten years (see Graduate School Memo 46: Graduate Degree Requirements).
+The University requires all work for the PhD to be completed within ten years (see Graduate School Policy 1.1 Graduate Degree Requirements).
 Most students complete the MA in two years and the PhD within five to seven years from the date of entrance.
 The department expects every student to make “satisfactory progress” toward a degree, and every student should have a clear understanding with their committee chair regarding the dates they intend to complete degree requirements.
 If, in the judgment of the Graduate Program Coordinator and the Chair of the student's committee, the student is not making adequate progress, disciplinary action may be recommended.